Want to know how your SEO efforts are paying off?

 According to Google, there is no “good” crawl number, but they do have advice for any sudden spikes or drops in your crawl rates.

-This tool is helpful as it lets you actually do a test run of how Google crawls and renders a specific URL on your site.
+This tool is helpful as it lets you do a test run of how Google crawls and renders a specific URL on your site.

 When you get to the debugging point of web development, you can’t beat this free tool.